GregJohnStewart/task-timekeeper/DesktopApp/README.md

 # Task Timekeeper Desktop App

 This is the desktop app for Task Timekeeper.
+Requires Java 11 to run.

 ## Workflow